 Transferability is available during the school year for some meal plans.
 A transfer option allows meal privileges at all of the food and beverage venues in the Student Union, except Mein Bowl.
 One block meal = \$4.00.
-To learn more about food service options, please check out their website at Truman. sodexomyway.com.
+To learn more about food service options, please check out Truman. sodexomyway.com.